 You don’t necessarily need any qualifications, although some companies might expect a TEFL certificate or teaching qualification.
 At the very least, you need to be able to speak English at a native or near-native level.

 In terms of equipment, you need a laptop with a webcam.
-A microphone headset is also helpful although not a necessity.
-You also need an Internet connection that’s fast enough to support video calls, which could limit where you work.
+A microphone headset is also helpful, though not a necessity.
+You also need an Internet connection fast enough to support video calls, which could limit where you work.

 There are plenty of sites where you can get started as an online English teacher.
 Some include VIPKid, Preply, and I-To-I.